kermitt2/entity-fishing/doc/restAPI.rst

 The difference between standard *text* and *short text* is similar to the one of the `ERD 2014 challenge <http://web-ngram.research.microsoft.com/erd2014/Docs/Detail%20Rules.pdf>`_.

+It is advised to specify the language of the query terms with the request, because the automatic language detection from short string is more challenging and errors can be relativy frequent.

 Example request:
 ::